cydanil/numerals/README.md

 # Numerals
-This little utility converts valid Roman numerals to Arabic, and vice-versa
+This little utility converts valid Roman numerals to Arabic, and vice-versa.

 ## Conversion from Roman numerals
 There are a few rules to observe in checking the validity of a roman number: